 The technology allows developers to take advantage of the parallel computing power of a Nvidia graphics.

-Free Video Converter from Freemake has recently integrated NVIDIA CUDA technology for faster and more efficient video conversion.
+Video converter software from Freemake has recently integrated NVIDIA CUDA technology for faster and more efficient video conversion.
 By outsourcing tasks normally handled by CPU to the graphics card, CUDA not only increases the program performance dramatically but also provides a significant acceleration of the entire conversion process.
 Now if your PC is equipped with the NVIDIA-powered graphics card and the card driver is updated, you can feel all the benefits of CUDA-accelerated conversion.

 To use a faster encoding speed, update Freemake utility to the latest version.
 You can do it by downloading a new installation file from the official website.
 Please note that the tool can be installed on Windows computers only.
 You can't run it on Linux or Apple gadgets.